Memory Loss and Love: An Ostomate's Reflection on Dementia

 Angelicamarie

-Being an ostomate, we know there are many that don't understand our anatomy.
+Being an ostomate, we know there are many who don't understand our anatomy.
 It's simply because they haven't had to endure the issues that led to the surgery that left us as ostomates.

 Suddenly he was no longer in control and it angered him.
 Bonnie had been in a care home for about 6 months.
-John said she never asked once where he had been, what had he been doing and why was she there?
-If he left her for a short time to talk to the nurse, when he returned Bonnie greeted him as if she just seen him.
-Bonnie is content, he's not, he remembers what she has forgotten.
+John said she never asked once where he had been, what he had been doing, and why she was there.
+If he left her for a short time to talk to the nurse, when he returned Bonnie greeted him as if she had just seen him.
+Bonnie is content; he's not, he remembers what she has forgotten.

 Alzheimer's is a form of dementia.
 In the earlier years when people spoke of this disease, it was always assumed that the one suffering was elderly.
 Early onset of dementia can begin with people in their 30s, 40s, and 50s.
 If this disease is caught early, it can be slowed down but not cured.